 2. Create an accent wall with teal

 Who says blue has to be a cool tone?
-Turquoise is fresh and inspiring, yet warm, too, making it the perfect choice for rooms that face north or south.
+Turquoise is fresh and inspiring, yet warm, too, making it the perfect living room paint idea for rooms that face north or south.

 Mrs Booth by Fired Earth is a beautifully versatile colour that was named after a seaside landlady whose house had stunning views over Margate harbour.
 Its rich turquoise tones look great with accents of colour like a cheery yellow, tangerine and crisp white.
 Team it with mid-tone coloured wood as shown here for a warming look.